Getfree/Ahk2Exe/README.txt

 - resource-type and resource-id can be a string or a number (Dec or Hex), resource-lang only a number
 - For standard resource types, like RCData, Icons, Icon groups, etc... the number Id has to be used
 - Expresions between [] can be ommited
-- If something is ommited, the defaults are:
+- If something is omitted, the defaults are:
         - resource-type = 10 (RCData)
         - resource-id = the file name (FileInstall's first parameter)
         - resource-lang = 0x409 (english)